Quick Answer

 1. Personal Protection:

 With insurance, you can get a reasonable amount of money back if your pet is ever harmed in an accident.
-General liability insurance covers damage caused to third parties and property damage resulting from an insured’s negligence.
+General liability insurance covers damage caused to third parties and property damage resulting from an insured’s negligence, as outlined by the Insurance Information Institute’s liability coverage guidelines.
 This protects you against damages that are not covered in the policy.

 2. Personal Property: